AresMUSH/aresmush/game/plugins/fs3skills/help/roll.md

 You may roll an aptitude by itself if you are defaulting to the "Everyman" ability for common knowledge (e.g. roll Mind)

 You can apply a + or - modifier.
 The modifier increases or decreases your ability rating, adding or subtracting dice.  (e.g. roll Firearms-1)

+For NPCs, you can specify a skill rating (e.g. roll 4).
+Note that the code automatically factors in an average attribute.